- International Women’s Day 2021

 HOW DO I INSTRUCT YOU TO SERVE A STATUTORY DEMAND?

-You can instruct us to serve a statutory demand by completing our Statutory Demand Form – Individuals & Sole Traders and returning it to: [email protected]
+You can instruct us to serve a statutory demand by completing our Statutory Demand Form – Individuals & Sole Traders and returning it to: [email protected].
+Prior to doing this, you must complete the Open an Account Form on our website and wait for confirmation that your account has been opened.

 WHAT WILL HAPPEN AFTER I INSTRUCT YOU TO SERVE A STATUTORY DEMAND?